Download the Messina Mentor Information Sheet

-1. Participate in a professional learning community of faculty, administrators and student peer leaders.
+1. Participate in a professional learning community of faculty, administrators and student peer leaders participating in Messia.

-- Meet with working group members to discuss program goals and outcomes and to craft syllabi and enrichment sessions
+- Meet with working group members at least two times (February/March and April/May) to discuss program goals and outcomes and craft syllabi and enrichment sessions

-- Attend workshop/planning day held the week before the semester begins to review syllabi and coordinate first week and/or orientation interactions
+- Attend a workshop/planning day the week before the fall semester begins to review syllabi and coordinate first week and/or orientation interactions

-- Attend fall Welcome Week sessions coordinated in conjunction with Messina and Office of Student Engagement (such as the Common Text Discussion and small group discussions).
+- Attend fall orientation/Welcome Week events coordinated in conjunction with Messina and Office of Student Engagement (such as the Fall Welcome Weekend Mentor Session).

 2. Collaborate on the Planning and Implementation of Enrichment Sessions

-- Attend and assist in the facilitation of 10-12 enrichment sessions per semester (totaling 15-25 hours of interaction with your students) for each seminar class.
-Note: enrichment sessions should include at least one Baltimore excursion and one theme- related activity each semester.
+d.
+Attend and assist in the facilitation of 10-12 enrichment sessions per semester (totaling 15-25 hours of interaction with your students) for each seminar class.

-- Attend a theme-wide event (at least one per semester).
+a.
+Attend a common theme event (one per semester).

-- Be available to assist with at least one additional Messina or theme activity each semester (in conjunction with Messina office, residential staff and Evergreens).
+b.
+Be available to assist with at least one additional Messina activity each year (in conjunction with Messina Office, Student Engagement/Evergreens and Student Life/RA staff).

 IV Estimated Time Commitments